Super-Protocol/docs/docs/developers/index.md

 2. Follow [this guide](/developers/marketplace/first-steps) to set up your Testnet wallet with Metamask and connect to the Marketplace GUI.

-3. Complete the [Marketplace Walkthrough](/developers/marketplace/walkthrough/) to create a sample order using the UI.
+3. Complete the [Marketplace Walkthrough](/developers/marketplace/walkthrough/) to create a sample tunnels order.

 This should give you some idea of the Super Protocol logic.